 That’s right: Words only contribute 7% of the message, while tonality contributes 38%, and body language weighs in at an impressive 55%.

-A quick note: Those numbers aren’t an exact science to eliminate miscommunications, and there’s some debate about their accuracy.
-But one thing remains true: The majority of effective communication is non-verbal.
+A quick note: Those numbers aren’t an exact science to eliminate miscommunications, and there’s some debate about their accuracy when discussing communication skills.
+But one thing remains true: The majority of effective communication skills are non-verbal.
 Let’s prove it with an example.

 Why Words Alone (Almost) Always Fall Short

 Take the phrase, “It’s great to meet you.
 I’m really looking forward to working together.”
 Focusing on the words alone, would you say that’s a positive, negative, or neutral statement?